roryquennev/Elk-Stack-Project/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

-*Please note: Both Docker and Ansible will need to be previously installed through the use of the Jump-Box-Provisioner*
+*Please note: Both Docker and Ansible will need to be previously installed on the Jump-Box-Provisioner*
  <details>
- <summary> Click here, if Docker and Ansible has not been installed on the Jump-Box-Provisioner </summary>
+ <summary> Click here, if Docker and Ansible has not been installed </summary>

  ---